Gastronomic Walks at High Altitude

 Refuges and Inns: Sublime Simplicity

-Away from the crowds, these establishments are the last bastions of an authentic welcome.
+Far from the crowds, these establishments are the last bastions of authentic hospitality.
 Here, luxury is space, silence, and a hot dish shared on a solid wood table.

 L'Écrin des Sommets